lindenb/jvarkit/docs/VcfCadd.md

       Default: 1000
     -f, --fields
       Other Fields to be included.
 See the header of http://krishna.gs.washington.edu/download/CADD/v1.3/whole_genome_SNVs_inclAnno.tsv.gz
       .
-Multiple separeted by space, semicolon or comma
+Multiple separeted by space, semicolon or comma.
+Warning: This tool currently uses the first CHROM/POS/REF/ALT values it finds while I saw some duplicated fields in 'whole_genome_SNVs_inclAnno.tsv.gz'.
       Default: <empty string>
     -h, --help
       print help and exit